Thursday Jan 29th at 2 pm at the Creation Centre ( ex Tram Depot) on the Moseley Road.

 A watermill was certainly operating nearby, near what is now Cannon Hill Park, with records dating back even earlier to 1231.
 Farms likely dotted the fertile land along the Rea Valley.

-The Heath, the higher ground was dominated by open heathland, which lay along the ancient ridgeway track—the same route that eventually developed into the Moseley Road.
+The Heath.
+The higher ground was dominated by open heathland, which lay along the ancient ridgeway track—the same route that eventually developed into the Moseley Road.

 So, when we celebrate 750 years, we’re celebrating its official birth, connecting our modern community back to the medieval landscape of Bordeshale!